Android modules

 Use test fixtures in your tests now!

 You can find my test project with fixture usage here (test branch).
-The database module provides test fixtures and the core is consuming them.
+The database module provides test fixtures, and the core is consuming them.

 Credits to Lukáš Sztefek for his multi-module